 Have you been the victim of an illegal search or seizure in San Diego?
 The state should not be allowed to benefit from a violation of your Fourth Amendment rights.
 You need to speak with an experienced San Diego criminal defense attorney immediately.
 At the Law Office of Vikas Bajaj, APC, we will fight to get any illegally-obtained evidence thrown out of your criminal case.
 Without this evidence, the prosecution may not be able to support its case against you.
 As a result, we can negotiate a favorable plea or get the charges dropped altogether.
-Contact our San Diego criminal defense team today to schedule your free case assessment.
+Contact our San Diego criminal defense team today to schedule your initial case assessment to request for motion to suppress.

 Unreasonable Searches and Seizures